angadhn/MySite/_notes/Space Data Center Analysis.md

 \end{align}
 $$

-This means that we would need to fit 128 m² into a  m³ of Starship.
-This is a quite optimistic estimate as every little bit of volume is being used; but such efficiency is impractical.
-A more realistic estimate would be that 80% of the available 1000 m³ can be used; the areal packing density then becomes **160 m²/m³**.
+This means that we would need to fit 128 m² of solar panels into a  m³ of Starship where we have assumed that all of the paylod bay's fairing volume is usable; but such packing efficiency is impractical but we will stick with this optimistic estimate for now.
+However, a more realistic estimate might permit about 80% of the available 1000 m³ to be used in which case the areal packing density is **160 m²/m³**.

 To estimate if this is feasible based on current technologies, I will examine the performance of two space-proven designs for deployable solar arrays (of the three options that Starcloud propose to use as per their whitepaper).
 The first design is the **Z-folds arrays** which are the legacy design used on the ISS's Solar Array Wings (SAW) and the second, called roll-out solar arrays (ROSA), augmented to the SAW's and are set to become its next-generation replacements; this ISS variant is called iROSA.